 Since studies investigating memory using both cued- and free-recall testing typically generate large amounts of lexical text data, processing the output is often time-consuming and tedious.
-Furthermore, the number of participants recruited to take part in these studies has drastically increased within the past decade, partially as a response to the replication crisis (Maxwell et al., 2015), which has resulted in an even greater need for efficient and accurate methods for processing recall data.
+Furthermore, the number of participants recruited to take part in these studies has drastically increased within the past decade, partially as a response to the replication crisis (Maxwell et al., 2015), which has resulted in a greater need for efficient and accurate methods for processing recall data.
 As such, the purpose of this paper is to introduce the lrd (lexical response data) package, which has been designed to provide researchers with a set of simple and freely accessible tools that can be used to speed up scoring of text responses from recall studies.

-Output from cued- and free-recall tests are generally scored by matching participants’ responses to the various stimuli against a scoring key containing the correct set of responses.
-Though typed responses are unquestionably easier to process relative to handwritten responses, each response item must still be manually checked against the key to determine accuracy.
+Output from cued- and free-recall tests are generally scored by matching participants’ retrievals of study stimuli to a scoring key containing the correctly studied memory items.
+Though typed responses are unquestionably easier to process relative to handwritten responses, each item retrieved must be manually checked against the key to determine accuracy.
 For large datasets, manually scoring data is arduous, resulting in hours of checking participant responses against an answer key.
-While such tasks can generally be divided across research assistants, manual scoring may still prove to be a time-consuming endeavor depending on the amount of data requiring processing.
+While such tasks can generally be divided across research assistants, manual scoring is still a time-consuming endeavor depending on the amount of data requiring processing.
 Furthermore, multiple scorers can potentially introduce error in the coded responses, as inconsistencies across raters may arise if not properly controlled for (i.e., addressing participant misspellings, plural vs. singular nouns, alternate tenses, etc.) and scoring discrepancies are not resolved.
 Finally, if scoring is not conducted blind to experimental conditions, potential biases may influence the final scored output.

 To reduce the overall time spent processing raw output and potential coder inaccuracies, an alternative method is to automate the data coding processes by employing a computer application that can automatically compare participant responses relative to a scoring key.
 However, simple text matching of responses does not account for participant errors in responses, such as misspellings or embedded coding provided by the survey software (e.g., extra spaces, tabs, newlines, etc.).
 These items still represent a correct memory; however, more sophisticated text processing is required.
 While a human scorer can easily correct any minor character additions, omissions, or misspellings to correctly score retrieved memory items, an automated one-to-one matching program may not score these items correctly unless a sufficient degree of flexibility is programmed into the scoring package.
 Instead, lrd takes a fuzzy string matching approach in which response strings are counted as correct if they closely approximate the key rather than match it exactly (see Singla & Garg, 2012, for review).